Tips for Getting Around in Rome

 Rome Subway System

 Buses in Rome are operated by ATAC, the Bus and Tramway Company of the city of Rome.
-For a fee of only 1.5 euro you can ride to most parts of Rome.
+For a fee of only 1.5 euro, you can ride to most parts of Rome.
 The buses are often very crowded and some of them make numerous stops so the travel can be slow at times.
-Your ticket is valid for 100 minutes and you can get on as many buses and trams plus the metro during that 100 minute time period, all on the same ticket.
+Your ticket is valid for 100 minutes and you can get on as many buses and trams plus the metro during those 100 minutes, all on the same ticket.

 Tickets can be purchased in tobacco shops or bus terminals.
 You must purchase your ticket before you get on the bus because the buses do not have the machines on them that issue tickets.
 Also, be sure to validate your ticket in the yellow validation machines located on the buses (see photo).
 Failure to do so can result in a hefty ticket.

 Bus stops are identified by a yellow sign (Fermata) that displays the numbers of the buses that stop there (see photo below).
-The signs also contain a list of each buses stops along its route.
+The signs also contain a list of each bus stop along its route.
 The buses provide service from 6 am to midnight daily.
-After midnight and until 6 am you can ride on what are called the night buses, look for the "N" that is displayed in the front of the bus.
+After midnight and until 6 am you can ride on what is called the night bus, look for the "N" that is displayed in the front of the bus.
 The night buses run on a limited number of the main routes so it might be best to take a taxi in the early morning hours if you can find one.

 Useful Bus Lines in Rome

 No. 23 - From San Paolo to Ostiense to Vatican City.